John-Nagle/ttyloopdriver/README.md

 400mA at 4.8V is 1.92W.
 1.92W x 20ms = 0.0384 watt-seconds = 0.0384 joules = 38.4 mJ

 Efficiency needed is 14.4 / 38.4 = 38%.
 Should be easily achieveable.

+### Update 2017-08-25

+Board 3.1, a completely new design using an LT3750 capacitor charging controller, works, except that the current limiter U2 keeps tripping.
+Successful typing with a Model 15 Teletype.
+The capacitors charge to 122V in about 14ms, which is close to what simulation predicts.

+The AP2553W6 current limiter trips for about half a second about twice a minute on average.
+If the current limiter is bypassed, it works fine.
+Measured current through the current limiter, with a 2.2 ohm current sense resistor placed in series for testing,  is I = E/R = 0.5/2.2 = 227mA.
+This is well below the current limiter setpoint.
+R1 at 56.3K ohms should result in a 400mA current limit.
+Unclear why the limiter is tripping.

 # What it is